dmhacker/dmhacker.github.io/content/blog/blog-12-04-2019-starting-a-blog/index.md

 ---
-title: Hello World
+title: Starting My Own Blog
 date: "2019-12-04T20:31:42.247Z"
-description: An introductory blog post
+description: My motivations for and approach to creating a blog
 ---

 This is intended to be a test blog post containing no meaningful content.